Registered Dietitian-Nutritionist Preparation

 *Two 4-credit graduate courses will be completed at Lehman College of the City University of New York.
 These courses are Ethnic and Therapeutic Meal Patterns and Food Science.
 These 8 credits are in addition to the 50 credits completed at Teachers College.

-**For students who need full-time status, a certificate of equivalency will be issued.
+**For students who need full-time status, several courses carry additional contact hours for substantial out-of-classroom activities..
 Despite a low credit total for a few of the semesters, the associated supervised experiential learning hours as part of the practicum courses at various work sites equate to full-time status.

 In addition to the cost of the Teachers College courses**, students should budget for the following: